Lego Overwatch: Development

 During the development process of Lego Overwatch theme, Blizzard Vice President of Consumer Products Matt Beecher and Lego Group Designer Woon Tze Chee had discussed the new Lego Overwatch theme.
 Blizzard Entertainment and The Lego Group worked together to select the Overwatch characters, vehicles and settings that would be turned into the Lego sets.
 Blizzard Vice President of Consumer Products Matt Beecher explained, “We really spawned a lot of ideas, and we started looking at those through different lenses.
 The lens of what do we want to deliver for the fan experience?
 The lens of playability.
 There’s a lot of research that LEGO team did in trying to understand which play sets come together the best for the audiences.
 And through collaboration we ultimately got to the six play sets that we announced here.”
 Lego Group Designer Woon Tze Chee explained, “We’re hitting a different age group than we’re usually targeting, a little bit higher age mark, we spent quite a fair bit of time trying to strike a balance between a set that has play features, versus a cool model that they can just display.
-With older children, they might not want to play with the model that much, but they find it cool and they might want to build it and display it,”.
+With older children, they might not want to play with the model that much, but they find it cool and they might want to build it and display it.”
 The product line does, however, include recognisable characters from Overwatch video game.

-In 2019, Lego Group Designer Woon Tze Chee discussed how the Lego Overwatch theme was developed and explained, "Some of these sets are inspired by the animation, some of the sets are inspired by the game mode, this has something to do with the composition of the team.
+In June 2019, Lego Group Designer Woon Tze Chee discussed how the Lego Overwatch theme was developed and explained, "Some of these sets are inspired by the animation, some of the sets are inspired by the game mode, this has something to do with the composition of the team.
 Pharmacy combo is a composition of the team that is popular among fans.
 We definitely tried to keep the conflict in each set so that it is a good play starter for anyone who doesn’t know much about the story, you have a few opposing characters you can make some conflict with."

-Lego Group Designer Woon Tze Chee discussed how did the new weapon piece come about and explained, "We made a blaster in general for the whole project so that we can build the different weapons in the game.
+In July 2019, Lego Group Designer Woon Tze Chee discussed how did the new weapon piece come about and explained, "We made a blaster in general for the whole project so that we can build the different weapons in the game.
 These are as iconic as the characters themselves.
 For the blaster, again it is a general element and other projects can use them, but we developed it with this project in mind first.
 The element designers studied the art style of the weapons in the game: how they would depict the futuristic look of the weapons.
 They try to create one that is generic across all the weapons that they have, with the intention of making this element that is able to use eventually build all the weapons of the game: the starting point is this element."